-influence or authority.35 Suppose the decision-making authority is organization X and all materiel alternatives are believed to be related to technology A, for which that organization is responsible.
+Another example was mentioned earlier: The Object System is usually constrained to exclude elements that are outside the decision-maker's sphere of influence or authority (see Oliveira, 1973, p.
+3).
+Suppose the decision-making authority is organization X and all materiel alternatives are believed to be related to technology A, for which that organization is responsible.
 Further, suppose that the AoA study team discovers, while developing its study plan, a set of potential alternatives based on technology B, for which the responsible organization is Y (a parallel organization in the hierarchy).
 The argument that "those aren't our technologies and we can't make decisions about them" should not be considered sufficient grounds for dismissing the newly discovered set of alternatives-even though the consequences, in terms of process, may be painful (for example, moving the decision-making authority to a higher level).

 Even the capability gap itself can be articulated in such a way as to over-constrain the solution trade space-as, for example, might occur if alternatives that fail to close the gap completely are dropped.
-During the interviews we conducted, we learned that new JCIDS guidance under development will address this point by stating clearly that ICDs should not include threshold values for key performance parameters.
+During the interviews the study team conducted, we learned that new JCIDS guidance under development will address this point by stating clearly that ICDs should not include threshold values for key performance parameters.